EasilyTilted1/Noema/README.md

 # Noēma

-### Plant the seed of curiosity, ride the winds of knowledge and discover where brilliance is found beyond what can be seen from a lens.
+### Plant the seed of curiosity and discover where the winds of knowledge will take you

 ---